SumoLogic/sumologic-documentation/docs/dashboards/panels/index.md

 * [Box Plot](/docs/dashboards/panels/box-plot-charts)
 * [Heat Map](/docs/metrics/metrics-queries/heat-map)

-When you move the cursor over the Line, Column, Bar, Area, and Boxplots time series panels, you can see a vertical line across the panel at the same time point.
+When you move the cursor over the Line, Column, Bar, Area, and Box Plot time series panels, you can see a vertical line across the panel at the same time point.

 ### What is the difference between a categorical and time series panel?